 Wu’s work has been recognized with fellowships from the Ford Foundation, National Endowment for the Humanities, the University of Texas at Austin’s Institute for Historical Studies, the University of Chicago’s Center for the Study of Race, Politics, and Culture, and most recently New America where she is a 2022 Fellow.
 Her writing has been featured in a variety of academic and public-facing venues, including Modern American History, The Washington Post, Los Angeles Times, NPR’s Code Switch, TIME, Al-Jazeera English, Voice of America, C-SPAN’s American History TV, TruTV’s investigative comedy series Adam Ruins Everything, and the 2020 PBS documentary series Asian Americans.

-Currently, Wu serves as a member of the Indiana Advisory Committee for the United States Commission on Civil Rights and a board member of the Immigration and Ethnic History Society.
+Currently Wu serves on the Indiana Advisory Committee for the United States Commission on Civil Rights and is an elected member of the Society of American Historians.
 She is a founding member of the Indiana Chapter of National Asian Pacific American Women’s Forum.

 For more information on Dr. Ellen Wu, please visit her on Twitter.Download Dr. Ellen Wu's press kit here.